The Clear Edge

 • Quality consistency.
 Faster delivery.

-• Too early = documenting process that changes.
+• Too early means you end up documenting a process that is still changing.

-• Too late = delegating before the process is documented (chaos).
+• Too late means you start delegating before the process is documented, which turns into chaos.

 • Month 3 was the inflection point where delivery stabilized.